Psoriasis is a common, chronic skin condition. It can’t be cured, but it can be treated.

 - eye dryness because scales pull the eyelid outward

-According to the National Psoriasis Foundation (NPF), treatment for psoriasis approaches the condition in two ways: Treatment can ease any symptoms you’re having.
-It can also help slow the overgrowth of skin cells and reduce inflammation where the buildup occurs.
+According to the National Psoriasis Foundation (NPF), treatment for psoriasis approaches the condition in two ways.
+First, treatment can ease any symptoms you’re having.
+Second, it can help slow the overgrowth of skin cells and reduce inflammation where the buildup occurs.

-The main types of treatment available for psoriasis around the eyes are topical treatments, systemic medications, and phototherapy.
-These treatments may be used alone, but many doctors recommend a combination of two or all three to treat psoriasis effectively.
+Your main treatment options for managing psoriasis around your eyes are topical treatments, systemic medications, and phototherapy.
+Any of these may be used alone, but many doctors recommend a combination of two or all three to treat psoriasis effectively.

-Several types of creams and ointments can effectively treat mild cases of psoriasis.
-Not all of them can be used on the delicate skin around your eyes, however.
+You can effectively treat mild cases of psoriasis using several types of creams and ointments.
+Not all of them are safe to use on the delicate skin around your eyes, however.

 Natural and artificial ultraviolet B (UVB) light can help ease the symptoms of psoriasis around the eyes.
-However, overexposure to UV or UVB light can worsen psoriasis.
+But too much exposure to UV or UVB light can worsen psoriasis.
 It can also increase your risk of skin damage and skin cancer, especially in the delicate skin on your face.